New York on PAUSE in 2020

-In response to the coronavirus pandemic, on March 20th, 2020, Governor Cuomo issued the “New York on PAUSE” Executive Order (No.202.6) which mandates that all nonessential businesses have to close and all the nonessential workers to stay at home.
-While essential businesses, including grocery stores, pharmacies, medical facilities and hotels remain open, although some may operate with limited hours and capacity.
+In response to the coronavirus pandemic, on March 20th, 2020, Governor Cuomo issued the “New York on PAUSE” Executive Order (No.202.6) which mandates that all nonessential businesses had to close and required all nonessential workers to stay at home.
+While essential businesses, including grocery stores, pharmacies, medical facilities and hotels remained open, many had limited hours and capacity.

-Resulting conditions have caused an increase in risk for injuries during COVID-19 due to a combination of factors.
+Resulting conditions caused an increase in risk for injuries during COVID-19 due to a combination of factors.
 Executive Order 202.6 called for everyone to practice social distancing and avoid public transportation, such as trains, buses, taxis, Uber and Lyft rides.
-This leaves New Yorkers with two options: they can either walk or use bicycles/scooters to get places.
-The outcome is that the number of cyclists, scooters, e-bikes on the streets has grown exponentially.
+This left New Yorkers with two options: they could either walk or use bicycles/scooters to get places.
+The outcome was that the number of cyclists, scooters, e-bikes on the streets grew exponentially.

-Combine this with the growing number of essential workers rushing in cars, SUVs and trucks who are trying to get to their destinations (i.e. ambulances rushing the sick and injured to hospitals) and this leads to greater risk of accidents.
+Combined with the growing number of essential workers rushing in cars, SUVs and trucks who were trying to get to their destinations (i.e. ambulances rushing the sick and injured to hospitals), it lead to a greater risk of accidents.

-The risk and fear of COVID-19 is forcing essential workers to work faster which can lead to workplaces being unsafe as employers insist on choosing speed over safety.
-In addition, they justifiably feel unprotected and more vulnerable to the virus and bringing it home to their families.
-All of these things including many rushing to get back to the safety of their homes.
+The risk and fear of COVID-19 forced essential workers to work faster which, in many cases, led to workplaces being unsafe as employers insisted on choosing speed over safety.
+In addition, they justifiably felt unprotected and more vulnerable to the virus and the potential of bringing it home to their families.
+All of these things including many people rushing to get back to the safety of their homes.

-Further, it has been medically established that the virus has had the largest impact on the elderly.
-It appears that they are getting infected with the virus in far higher numbers.
+It was medically established that the virus has had the largest impact on the elderly and have been infected with the virus in far higher numbers.
 In addition, they are more likely, due to old age or pre-existing conditions, to succumb and die from the virus.
-It has already swept through nursing homes all through out the country.
+COVID 19 has already swept through nursing homes all through-out the country.
 Understandably, nursing home and assisted living home workers are more at risk for contracting the virus because of the exposure they have while working with them at nursing homes.

 Most Common Types of Injuries During COVID-19: